alcstat/Sentiment-Analysis-for-Persian-Text/README.md

 # Checking the Accuracies for each Methodology

-The accuracy of Naive Bayes classifier on the train dataset can be calculated as follow.
+The accuracy of the Naive Bayes classifier on the training dataset can be calculated as follow.

 ``` r